quizzedat/api-boilerplate/README.md

 ### Set up environment variables

--   `cp env.sample .env`, modify as required
+-   `cp env.sample .env`, and modify as required

 ### If you have pm2 installed